-We are upset to find out facts about institutional pressure from the Union of Bulgarian Writers towards Svetoslav Nahum, a prose writer, publicist and member of the Bulgarian PEN, due to the publishing of his collection of stories “Escape from Crimea”.
+It is a great pity for us to find out that Svetoslav Nahum, a prose writer, publicist and member of the Bulgarian PEN, left the Union of Bulgarian Writers due to the publishing of his collection of stories “Escape from Crimea”.
 In addition, we have learned that the Bulgarian PEN Center did not support Mr. Svetoslav despite the obvious violation of his author rights, and what is more important, an echo of the powerful information war Russia is leading against Ukraine and whole Europe.

 In particular, we are highly concerned about a declaration of the Union of Bulgarian Writers’ executive branch dated April 19, 2019, and published on the website of the organization and “Slovoto dnes” Newspaper №115 (18-25.04.2019), which condemned a presentation of Svetoslav Nahum’s book for its allegedly “political nature”, due to the fact that Ambassador Extraordinary and Plenipotentiary of Ukraine to Bulgaria and other Ukrainian diplomats had attended the event.

 An opening story “Escape from Crimea” from the eponymous collection has been translated into the Ukrainian language and published in a literary journal “Vsesvit” (№7–8, 2018. p.
 95–105) as well as in a newspaper “Krymska svitlytsia” (№29–30, 2018. p.8).
 The story is based on true events, and at the same time reflects dramatic fates of a few million Ukrainians from Crimea and other territories of Ukraine occupied by Russia.